CapTechMobile/beginning-drag-and-drop/README.md

 Be sure to follow along with the [sample code](https://github.com/CapTechMobile/beginning-drag-and-drop).

-## Becoming a drop target
+## Becoming a Drop Target
 The easiest way to support dropping data into your app is to leverage the new [`UIPasteConfigurationSupporting`](https://developer.apple.com/documentation/uikit/uipasteconfigurationsupporting) protocol.
 This is easy because [`UIResponder`](https://developer.apple.com/documentation/uikit/uiresponder) already conforms, so every view and view controller is ready to go.
 There are only two things you need to do: specify the types of data you want accept and load the data when it is dropped.

 Specify the data you want to accept using [`UIPasteConfiguration`](https://developer.apple.com/documentation/uikit/uipasteconfiguration).
-Create on by passing in an array of type identifier strings and then assign it to the new `pasteConfiguration` property on your view or view controller:
+Create one by passing in an array of type identifier strings and then assign it to the new `pasteConfiguration` property on your view or view controller:

 ```swift
 pasteConfiguration = UIPasteConfiguration(acceptableTypeIdentifiers: ["public.jpeg"])